serge-hulne/go_iter/README.md

 func Take(in Chan, nmax int) Chan
     Takes the 'nmax' fist entries form 'in'

 TYPES

 type Chan chan Generic
-    models a Stream of data (as a channel of Generics
+    models a Stream of data (as a channel of Generics)

+type FilterCallback func(Chan, Chan) Chan
+    Type of callack func required by Filter() and Map()

 type Generic interface{}
     Alias for inerface{}